commercetools/commercetools-sync-java/docs/usage/CUSTOM_OBJECT_SYNC.md

 ````

 ##### warningCallback
-A callback that is called whenever a warning event occurs during the sync process.
+A callback is called whenever a warning event occurs during the sync process.
 Each resource executes its own
 warning-callback.
-When sync process of particular resource runs successfully, it is not triggered.
+When the sync process of a particular resource runs successfully, it is not triggered.
 It contains the
 following context about the warning message:

 * sync exception